mendix/docs/content/developerportal/collaborate/app-roles.md

 ## 5 Technical Contact {#technical-contact}

 The Technical Contact manages the technical deployment settings of the app.
 The Technical Contact can be responsible for [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy) or various [deployment](/developerportal/deploy) platforms.
 A Mendix application will always be set up and delivered with a Technical Contact assigned to it.
+The Technical Contact for a free app will be assigned once the model is deployed for the first time.
 The Technical Contact needs an MxID before Mendix can activate a license for an application.

 The responsibilities of a Technical Contact depend on whether you are hosting your app in the Mendix Cloud or on premises.